mantidproject/dockerfiles/mantid-jenkins-nodes/readme.md

 The following uses are currently tested and in use:

 - `mantidproject/jenkins-node:ubuntuxenial`
-  - flake8
+  - `flake8`
-  - doxygen
+  - `doxygen`
-  - clang-format
+  - `clang-format`
+  - any build job that submits to `ubuntu-16.04-build`
 - `mantidproject/jenkins-node:ubuntubionic`
   - cppcheck

-Builds should work, systemtests may not work.
+Still to do/test:

+- systemtests
+- Ubuntu Bionic builds
+- CentOS 7 builds